-The heart of the PCC program is its focus on knowledge that is transformative--of ourselves and of our civilization.
-It attracts intellectually engaged individuals who are to varying degrees dismayed by what they see happening in industrial societies and who are striving to find meaningful ways to develop their gifts to serve the future of the world.
+The heart of the program is its focus on knowledge that is transformative—of ourselves and of our civilization.
+PCC attracts intellectually engaged individuals who are to varying degrees dismayed by what they see happening in modern societies and who are striving to find meaningful ways to develop their gifts to serve the future of the world.

-3. To draw from the deep wells of philosophical and religious wisdom together with other scholarly and scientific insights in order to bring forth a profound vision of a vibrant planetary era.
+- To draw from the deep wells of philosophical and religious wisdom together with other scholarly and scientific insights in order to bring forth a profound vision of a vibrant planetary era.

 Scientists, scholars, and visionaries recognize that the Earth community is facing an unprecedented evolutionary challenge, the most severe degradation of life in the last 65 million years.
 This multifaceted crisis requires a fundamental reorientation of our civilization, where a compassionate humanity becomes a mutually enhancing presence within Earth's complex systems of life.
 Cultural historian Thomas Berry has called this task "the Great Work."

 Our program is committed to shaping the leadership necessary for profound, progressive transformation of social institutions and individual consciousness.
 Drawing upon some of the most powerful ideas of Western intellectual and spiritual traditions, together with insights from Asian spiritual philosophies and indigenous worldviews, our faculty has constructed a multidisciplinary course of study to help accelerate each student's journey into their particular leadership role within this work.

 We hope to free philosophy from its contemporary limitations—narrowly analytic, reductionist, and cosmologically alienated—and revive the original essence of philosophy as the love of wisdom.
 Philosophy in our program explores new ways of thinking and being that are visionary and pragmatic, and resist the paradigm of fragmentation that continues to dominate Western thought and culture.